1986 Pacific typhoon season

-The 1986 Pacific typhoon season has no official bounds; it ran year-round in 1986, but most tropical cyclones tend to form in the northwestern Pacific Ocean between May and December.
+The 1986 Pacific typhoon season was an above average season, featuring 29 named storms, 19 typhoons, and 3 super typhoons.
+It has no official bounds; it ran year-round in 1986, but most tropical cyclones tend to form in the northwestern Pacific Ocean between May and December.
 These dates conventionally delimit the period of each year when most tropical cyclones form in the northwestern Pacific Ocean.
 Tropical Storms formed in the entire west pacific basin were assigned a name by the Joint Typhoon Warning Center.
 Tropical depressions that enter or form in the Philippine area of responsibility are assigned a name by the Philippine Atmospheric, Geophysical and Astronomical Services Administration or PAGASA.
 This can often result in the same storm having two names.

 A total of 32 tropical depressions formed in 1986 in the Western Pacific over an eleven-month time span.
 Of the 32, 30 became tropical storms, 19 storms reached typhoon intensity, and 3 reached super typhoon strength.
 The Joint Typhoon Warning Center considered Vera as two tropical cyclones, when all the warning centers treated Vera as one in real time, while another, Georgette, originated in the Eastern Pacific.
 Six of the tropical cyclones formed in August, which was the busiest month of the season.
 Eight tropical cyclones moved through the Philippines this season.
-Most of the deaths attributed to typhons in 1986 were caused by Peggy and Wayne.
+Most of the deaths attributed to typhoons in 1986 were caused by Peggy and Wayne.